Top Online Adult-Gerontology Nurse Practitioner Programs (2024)

-Registered nurses aspiring to become adult-gerontology nurse practitioners must earn a master of science in nursing (MSN), post-master’s certificate (PMC), or doctor of nursing practice (DNP) with an adult-gerontology primary care nurse practitioner (AGPCNP) or adult-gerontology acute care nurse practitioner (AGACNP) specialization, followed by a professional certification such as AGACNP-BC for acute care, or AGPCNP-BC for primary care.
+Registered nurses aspiring to become adult-gerontology nurse practitioners must earn a master of science in nursing (MSN), a post-master’s certificate, or a doctor of nursing practice (DNP) with an adult-gerontology primary care nurse practitioner (AGPCNP) or adult-gerontology acute care nurse practitioner (AGACNP) specialization, followed by a professional certification such as AGACNP-BC for acute care, or AGPCNP-BC for primary care.

-The NPSchools.com staff gathered program data for all online AGNP programs accepting students at the outset of the 2019-2020 academic year.
+The NPSchools.com staff gathered program data for all online AGNP programs accepting students at the outset of the 2023-2024 academic year.
 Those programs are listed here and ranked by our AdvanceU score, which factors in cost, admissions flexibility, and program variety.
-This in-depth nurse practitioner program database comprises more than 700 online NP programs at the MSN, DNP, and post-master’s certificate levels.
-To qualify as “online” for our purposes, each program has to require fewer than ten campus visits in total.
+This in-depth nurse practitioner program database comprises 1,035 online NP programs at the MSN, DNP, and post-master’s certificate levels.
+To qualify as “online” for our purposes, each program must require fewer than ten campus visits.

 Adult-Gerontology NP Career and Salary

-According to the American Association of Nurse Practitioners (AANP, 2018), about 10.9 percent of nurse practitioner students study gerontology including adult-gerontology primary care (AGPCNP), adult-gerontology acute care (AGACNP), and general adult-gerontology (AGNP), and general adult (ANP) practice areas.
+According to the American Association of Nurse Practitioners (AANP), in 2023, about 21.6 percent of nurse practitioner students study gerontology, including adult-gerontology primary care (AGPCNP), adult-gerontology acute care (AGACNP), general adult-gerontology (AGNP), and general adult (ANP) practice areas.

-AGNPs often work in collaboration with health care teams to create a workable health care plan for their patients, keeping in mind the long-term benefits of the plan as well as the feasibility of patient compliance.
-AGNPs are able to assess, diagnose, and treat patients including young adults, adults, older adults, and elderly adults.
+AGNPs often collaborate with healthcare teams to create a workable healthcare plan for their patients, keeping in mind the long-term benefits of the plan as well as the feasibility of patient compliance.
+AGNPs can assess, diagnose, and treat patients, including young adults, adults, older adults, and elderly adults.
 They prescribe medications, conduct patient education at the patient, family, and community levels, operate and monitor medical equipment, and make recommendations for further care.